be free, be happy, be peaceful

 How to be happy or have a happy mind?

-Before we can go beyond the identification with the mind or the ego, we identify with the mind and all its modifications as "I", or "me", or "my thinking and my feelings"...
-And we want to feel pleasantness, or we want to feel good, or we want happiness, or we want to be happy.
-And actually what we want is a happy mind.
-We like ourselves when we are happy, and other people will also like us when we are happy.
-And we will be more happy when other people like us when we are happy, and so on...
+The thinking mind under the idea of 'I' wants to feel pleasantness, or it wants to feel good, or it wants happiness, or in general, we, or all minds under the idea of 'I' want to be happy.
+What we want is a happy mind.
+We like ourselves when we are happy, and other people will also like us, when we are happy.
+And then, out of attachment and identification and craving, we will be more happy when other people like us when we are happy, and so on...

 If so, we need to start with understanding the elements or qualities that influence or determine the states of mind.
 And try to remove, or eliminate, or reduce the qualities that make the mind feels bad and unhappy, and try to cultivate, or develop, or increase the qualities that make the mind feels good and happy.

 Most of the time, the mind is swaying between the state of happiness and unhappiness.
-Occasionally, the mind is in a state of neutralness, neither happiness nor unhappiness, as there is no elements of happiness or unhappiness occupying the mind.
+Occasionally, the mind is in a state of neutral, neither happiness nor unhappiness, as there is no elements of happiness or unhappiness occupying the mind.
 There is no reason or cause for the mind to feel happy or unhappy.
 That is similar to momentary peacefulness, neither elevated nor depressed...
 But all these states of mind are impermanent.
 They will change and disappear.
 That's why we can never be truly satisfied if we identify with the fluctuating mind as "I" or "me".

-A happy mind is when the mind is being in a state of calmness, contentment, satisfaction, high self-esteem, courageous, clarity, joyfulness, love, meaningfulness, creativeness, productiveness, blessedness, gratefulness, thankfulness, appreciativeness, accomplishment, doubtless, fearless, worriless, and etc that make our mind feels happy or feels good...
+A happy mind is when the mind is being in a state of calmness, contentment, satisfaction, high self-esteem, courageous, clarity, joyfulness, love, meaningfulness, creativeness, productiveness, blessedness, gratefulness, thankfulness, appreciativeness, accomplishment, doubtless, fearless, worryless, and etc, that make our mind feels happy or feels good...
 And so, when these elements or qualities that contribute happy or pleasant sensations are absent from the mind, the mind will be in a state of being absent of happiness...
 That's why we keep looking for all these elements and try to maintain them, as we like and enjoy the state of happiness.

 Usually our mind is in a mixture of these elements or qualities.
 That's why we feel confused (not sure about whether we are happy or unhappy) and keep swaying between the state of happiness and unhappiness unceasingly, or we are not being purely happy or unhappy...
 Sometimes we feel happy and some other times we feel unhappy.
 We can't really tell or distinguish whether we are happy or unhappy people.
+But that's not important.
+There's no need to categorizing ourselves as happy or unhappy people.
+All are selfless and impermanent.

 These qualities that give rise to good and happy feelings usually are (but not limited to) positive thinking, optimism, patience, tolerance, acceptance, adaptation, adjustment, accommodation, forgiveness, cheerfulness, loving kindness, friendliness, thoughtfulness, respect, self-discipline, self-control, empathy, confidence, faith, correct understanding, right views, calmness, non-offensiveness, non-defensiveness, good-wills, unselfishness, humility, forbearance, and etc...
-As all these qualities make our mind not so easily to be annoyed, disturbed, irritated, frustrated, disappointed, upset, angry, depressed, unhappy and any other unpleasant feelings, whenever the mind comes in contact with the objects of the senses that the mind doesn't like, doesn't want and disagrees with, or when our mind doesn't come in contact with the objects of the senses that the mind likes, wants and agrees with.
+As all these qualities make our mind not so easily to be annoyed, disturbed, irritated, frustrated, disappointed, upset, angry, depressed, unhappy and any other unpleasant states of mind, whenever the mind comes in contact with the objects of the senses that the mind doesn't like, doesn't want and disagrees with, or when our mind doesn't come in contact with the objects of the senses that the mind likes, wants and agrees with.

-These qualities that give rise to bad and unhappy feelings usually are (but not limited to) negative thinking, pessimism, impatience, intolerance, non-acceptance, non-adaptation, non-adjustment, non-accommodation, resentment, anger, hatred, animosity, greed, jealousy, pride, arrogance, impulsiveness, apathy, low self-esteem, faithlessness, incorrect understanding, wrong views, aggressiveness, offensiveness, defensiveness, ill-wills, selfishness, and etc...
-As all these qualities make our mind easily to be annoyed, disturbed, irritated, frustrated, disappointed, upset, angry, depressed, unhappy and any other unpleasant feelings, whenever our mind comes in contact with the objects of the senses that the mind doesn't like, doesn't want and disagree with, or when the mind doesn't come in contact with the objects of the senses that the mind likes, wants and agrees with.
+The qualities that give rise to bad and unhappy feelings usually are (but not limited to) negative thinking, pessimism, impatience, intolerance, non-acceptance, non-adaptation, non-adjustment, non-accommodation, resentment, anger, hatred, animosity, greed, jealousy, pride, arrogance, impulsiveness, apathy, low self-esteem, faithlessness, incorrect understanding, wrong views, aggressiveness, offensiveness, defensiveness, ill-wills, selfishness, and etc...
+As all these qualities make our mind easily to be annoyed, disturbed, irritated, frustrated, disappointed, upset, angry, depressed, unhappy and any other unpleasant states of mind, whenever our mind comes in contact with the objects of the senses that the mind doesn't like, doesn't want and disagree with, or when the mind doesn't come in contact with the objects of the senses that the mind likes, wants and agrees with.

 Usually when we get the things that we agree with, that we like and want, we (our mind) will feel good and happy...
 And when we don't get the things that we agree with, that we like and want, we (our mind) will feel bad and unhappy...
 When we get the things that we disagree with, that we don't like and don't want, we (our mind) will feel bad and unhappy...
 And when we don't get the things that we disagree with, that we don't like and don't want, we (our mind) will feel good and happy...

 It is about what our mind likes and dislikes, wants and doesn't want, agreements and disagreements...
-It is not necessarily because of the things that we come in contact with are "good" or "not good"...
+It is not because of the things that we come in contact with are "good" or "not good"...
 As everyone has different points of views and categorizations about what is "good" and what is "not good"...
 And so, if we ever feel unhappy about something, it is because our mind doesn't like and doesn't want or disagree with the things and happenings that we come in contact with.
 It is not the things and happenings that make us unhappy.
 Like wise, if we ever feel happy about something, it is because our mind likes and wants, or agree with the things and happenings that we come in contact with.
 It is not the things and happenings that make us happy.

 All these things and happenings have no qualities or intentions to make anyone happy or unhappy.
 For the same thing and same happening, some people will feel happy, but some other people will feel unhappy...

-If we have a mind with lots of elements or qualities that contribute good and happy feelings, then we can say that, we are happy people with happy personality and behavior.
-But this won't guarantee us pure happiness if we are still influenced by the qualities that give rise to bad and unhappy feelings that are existing in the mind together with the qualities that contribute good and happy feelings...
+If we have a mind occupying with lots of elements or qualities that contribute to good and happy feelings, then we can say that, we are happy people with happy personality and behavior.
+But this won't guarantee us pure and lasting happiness if we are still influenced by the qualities that give rise to bad and unhappy feelings that are existing in the mind together with the qualities that contribute good and happy feelings...
 And so, it is very important to try to eliminate all the qualities that give rise to bad and unhappy feelings.

 If that is the case, we really need to seek consultations from somebody who doesn't need to depend on hurting or harming other beings to be happy, who is self-controlled and is happy as he is or as she is...
-Or else when we are totally or completely over-powered by this type of behavior, we can't control our own behavior anymore, then we might have to end up in mental institution or psychiatric hospital, and be controlled by drugs, and this will be wasting our life time and life existence to have the opportunity to do so many meaningful things for ourselves and other beings...
-In the beginning, we are behaving like this because we want to be strong, we want to have control over things or other people, we want to be the one in control of everything, but we end up lost control over ourselves (our mind), our sanity, our strength to be "what we want to be"...
-What a destructive way to try to gain control and power...
+Or else, when we are totally or completely over-powered by this type of behavior, we can't control our own behavior anymore, then we might have to end up in mental institution or psychiatric hospital, and be controlled by drugs, and this will be wasting our life time and life existence to have the opportunity to do so many wonderful things for ourselves and other beings...

 Om shanti.